 Marisha L. Lecea – Department of Political Science: Ms. Lecea will receive the Patricial L. Thompson Dissertation Award for her dissertation Citizenship, Politics and Process: A Cross National Study of Citizenship Regimes.
 Her dissertation advisor is Dr. Priscilla Lambert.
 Ms. Lecea has specialized in the subfields of the comparative politics of civil society and social movements, as well as nationalism and ethnicity.
 Ms. Lecea’s dissertation research has already resulted in three peer-reviewed conference presentations.
 She is also scheduled to present a paper drawn from one of her chapters at the annual American Political Science Association meeting this fall.

-Graduate College Announces Recipients of 2014 Gwen Frostic Doctoral Fellowships
+Graduate College Announces Recipients of Spring 2014 Gwen Frostic Doctoral Fellowships

 The Graduate College is pleased to announce that two WMU doctoral students have been named recipients of Gwen Frostic Doctoral Fellowships for the 2014–15 academic year.
 The Gwen Frostic Doctoral Fellowships are funded generously from an endowment made possible by the late poet, artist, and naturalist, Gwen Frostic, a WMU alumna, Class of 1929.
 Awards are given to assist recipients with the completion of the doctoral dissertation in all disciplines.